 His work has led to extensive collaborative involvement with government and non-government organisations to improve policy responses and service systems designed to support those in need.

 “I’m proud to be part of AFI which is a remarkable organisation that has improved the lives of so many people through its work over the past 25 years”

 Jamelle oversees AFI’s individual advocacy supports to people with disabilities.

 Jamelle has been with AFI for 10 years.
 In this time, she has supported a number of clients to work through complex issues.
 Such issues include housing, support, NDIS, Care and Protection and justice.

 Carla coordinates the office, staff and internal and external communications, including Social Media and public engagement.

 Carla has been with AFI for 8 years.
-In this time, she has run the Control and Choice Expo two years running (2015-2016) and has contributed to several projects, including the Supported Decision-Making project.
+In this time, she has run the Control and Choice Expo for two years running (2015-2016) and has contributed to several projects, including the Supported Decision-Making project.